robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

       --exclude xxNOTyyNOTzz  # Matches tests containing tag 'xx' but not tag 'yy' or tag 'zz'.

 Mixed
    The above operators can also be used together.
-In that case the operator precedence, from highest to lowest, is :code:`AND`, :code:`OR` :code:`NOT`.
+The operator precedence, from highest to lowest, is :code:`AND`, :code:`OR` and :code:`NOT`.

    ::